jsacksick/commerce_invoice/README.md

 1. Enable invoicing for the desired order type by going to the order type admin edit form
 2. From there, the automatic invoice generation (i.e automatic invoice generation when an order is placed) can be turned on.
+3. The private filesystem path must be configured (See https://www.drupal.org/docs/8/core/modules/file/overview#private-file-system).

 ## Configuring the invoice types

-The module provides a "default" invoice type that can be configured by navigating to admin/commerce/config/invoice-types.
+The module provides a "default" invoice type that can be configured by navigating to /admin/commerce/config/invoice-types.

 ### Configuring Entity Print